How To Insure Antiques Or Artwork

 • Ornaments

-Note: Some homeowners insurance policies will consider any item over 25 years old to be an antique.
-So you may have more items in your home than you originally thought which qualify for an antique policy listing.
+Some home insurance policies consider any item over 25 years old to be an antique, so you may have more items in your home than you originally thought which would qualify for an antique policy listing.

 Such coverage may be beneficial for: